UbiquityRobotics/breadcrumb_learn/ConveyorBot/marker_types_and_placing_them.md

 The most important things to remember before setting up the route of markers are:
 - Each marker should point in the direction of the next one
-- From each STOP marker, next marker should be in the camera field of view
-- TURN markers should be used to change driving direction (In the crossroads)
+- TURN markers should be used to change driving direction (In the crossroads - multiple markers at one position pointing in different directions)
 - BIDIRECTIONAL markers should be used for two-way routes, where robot can drive in both directions and not for changing the driving direction.
 In other words, robot should never come sideways to the BIDIRECTIONAL marker, since it may turn in the wrong direction as intended.
 - GO marker should be used for one-way routes, where robot can drive only in one direction